 - You forget to log off a computer and someone else prints from your allotment.

-Refunds are given at the discretion of a Centralized User Support Specialist and are processed within one week.
+Refunds are given at the discretion of a Supervisor and are processed within one week.
 For more information, please contact the Help Desk.

 Leave feedback for the Help Desk.